GreysonMainor/week-9-README-generator/Develop/DEMO-README.md

 ## Usage

-Repo is runnable in node js through the inquirer package
+Download inquirer to populate questions in the terminal.  run using node.js

 ## License